Sir Michael Parkinson’s most memorable interviews: From Muhammad Ali to Meg Ryan

 It is certainly a cringeworthy experience to revisit, with the host pursuing an unpleasant line of questioning about whether Mirren’s “sexy” image threatened to compromise her credibility as a “serious actress” and making leery reference to her “physical attributes” and “equipment” after she appeared in a low-cut black dress, toying with an ornamental feather.

-In no mood to humour his sexism, the future Dame Helen responded icily: “I’d like you to explain what you mean by my equipment?
+In no mood to humour his sexism, the future Dame Helen responded icily: “I’d like you to explain what you mean by my equipment.

 “You mean my fingers?
 Come on, spit it out.
 Serious actresses can’t have big bosoms, is that what you mean?”